Tyson Ritter: Early life

-Ritter was born on April 24, 1984 in Stillwater, Oklahoma, to Tracy Jean Rains (née Lyons; born to Edwina Janora Lyons Sherman and Tony Eugene Lyons) and Tim Jay Ritter (born to Peggy Earline Ritter Sharpton and Steve Delano Ritter).
-His mother is an employee at Stillwater Public Schools.
-He has an older brother, Dr. Zack S. Ritter, DDS, who is an endodontist, and a younger sister, Bailey Ritter.
-He and his siblings graduated from Stillwater High School.
+Ritter was born on April 24, 1984, in Stillwater, Oklahoma, to Tim and Tracy Ritter (née Lyons), his mother is an employee at Stillwater Public Schools.
+He graduated from Stillwater High School.

 Career

 Ritter met his bandmates while he was at a party in high school.
-After Jesse Tabish quit the band, and with the additions of Mike Kennerty and Chris Gaylor, The All-American Rejects were picked up by Doghouse Records, and later DreamWorks Records, and finally signed with the major label Interscope Records.
+After Jesse Tabish quit the band, and with the additions of Mike Kennerty and Chris Gaylor, The All-American Rejects were picked up by Doghouse Records, and later DreamWorks Records, and subsequently signed with the major label Interscope Records.
 In early 2018, the band left Interscope.
 As of July 2019, they are signed to Epitaph Records.
-The All-American Rejects have released four albums to date, and have sold over 10 million albums worldwide and 4 million singles.
+The All-American Rejects have released four albums, and have sold over 10 million albums worldwide and 4 million singles.

 Ritter has appeared in television series and films such as House (2007), The House Bunny (2008), Betas (2013–14), and Parenthood (2013–15).
 On November 5, 2013, Ritter released the song "Air" as a solo song to help "ride between the Rejects' next record", which was featured on Parenthood.

-Shortly after the release of "Air" Tyson wrote the song "Collide", which was also featured on Parenthood.
-The song was never released on the market but is still available on sites like YouTube.
+Shortly after the release of "Air", Ritter wrote the song "Collide", which was also featured on Parenthood.
+The song has not been released.

 Ritter's next projects included a role in the John Cusack film Love and Mercy (2014).
 He had also been cast in the lead role of singer Gregg Allman in the biopic Midnight Rider, directed by Randall Miller, but the film was halted in production, and ultimately cancelled, due to the death of camera assistant Sarah Jones.
-The following year, Ritter had a supporting role in the comedy-drama film Miss You Already, which starred Toni Collette and Drew Barrymore.
+The following year, Ritter had a supporting role in the comedy-drama film Miss You Already.

-On August 6 2021, Ritter released was featured on the Lil Huddy single "Don't Freak Out", additionally featuring Iann Dior and Travis Barker, co-written by All American Rejects bandmate Nick Wheeler.
+On August 6, 2021, Ritter released was featured on the Lil Huddy single "Don't Freak Out", additionally featuring Iann Dior and Travis Barker, co-written by All American Rejects bandmate Nick Wheeler.

-Ritter stars in the 2022 family drama film Prisoner's Daughter opposite Kate Beckinsale and Brian Cox.
+Ritter starred in the 2022 family drama film Prisoner's Daughter.

 In October 2022, Ritter formed the band Now More Than Ever with guitarist Izzy Fontaine and keyboardist Scott Chesak.
-Their debut album, Creatrix, is set to be released in March 2023.
+Their debut album, Creatrix, was released in March 2023.

+In 2025, Ritter's band The All American Rejects resumed activity with two singles released as part of an EP titled 'Sandbox' with a US tour.

 Personal life

 Ritter and actress Elena Satine were engaged in April 2013 and married on New Year's Eve that year.
-Ritter and Satine welcomed a son in 2020.
+Satine gave birth to their son in 2021.

-Ritter is an investor in various tech companies including Hooch App.

 Ritter lived in New Zealand during the COVID-19 pandemic.
+Ritter announced that he and his family were moving to Tulsa, Oklahoma, in 2023.

+Ritter joined OnlyFans as a content creator in June 2025.
+He told GQ that "[T]hey can expect full-frontal rock and roll with all access", and assured he had the support of his bandmates in joining the platform.